 Northern Uganda is recovering from a 20+ year brutal insurgency, where for over a decade 1.5+ million people lived in IDP camps, facing violence, poverty and hopelessness.
-VAC-NET provides micro credit loans & literacy training to our clients, many of whom are formerly abducted persons, child soldiers, sex slaves, all having suffered unimaginable violence, many missed the opportunity to receive a basic education.
-This project trains 200 women every year in Literacy
+Vac-Net provides literacy training to marginalised women and girls, many of whom are formerly abducted persons, child soldiers, sex slaves, all having suffered unimaginable violence, many missed the opportunity to receive a basic education.
+This project trains 200 women every year in adult Literacy training.

 This project provides an 8 month literacy training, every year, giving women the opportunity to acquire the skills necessary to improve livelihoods, build self esteem & empower women.
 It includes: employing trained instructors, supplies, child care, lunch.

-Basic literacy and primary school education are universally recognized as being a human right; our clients, because of the conflict, they missed out this opportunity to attain basic reading and writing skills, our program focuses on building skills, restoring hope and empowering women to determine their future.
+Basic literacy and primary school education are universally recognised as being a human right; women in Northern Uganda because of the conflict, they missed out this opportunity to attain basic reading and writing skills, our program focuses on building skills, restoring hope and empowering women to determine their future.

 Empowering Women with Literacy learning